ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 ### Unions in schemas!

-A requested feature is support for unions, which has always been a bit difficult to handle with the `FormData` parsing and default values.
-It's one thing to have a type system that can define any kind of structure, and another to have a form validation library that is supposed to map posted string values to the types!
+A requested feature is support for unions, which has always been a bit difficult to handle with `FormData` parsing and default values.
+It's one thing to have a type system that can define any kind of structure, and another to have a form validation library that is supposed to map a list of string values to the types!
 But unions can now be used in schemas, with a few compromises:

 #### Unions must have a default value